gedija85/ETS-0581-15/README.md

             13. lstrip() Method
 The lstrip() method removes leading whitespace (spaces, tabs, newlines) from the left side of the string.
 It only removes characters from the beginning of the string.

+            14. rstrip() method
+The rstrip() method removes any trailing whitespace or specified characters from the right end of a string.
+The rstrip() method removes any trailing whitespace or specified characters from the right end of a string.

+            15. split() method
+The split() method splits a string into a list based on a separator.separator  → The delimiter to split the string.
+Default is whitespace.maxsplit Maximum number of splits.

+            16. join() method
+The join() method joins a list of strings into a single string, using a specified separator.